JordiiVidal/angular-starter-kit/README.md

 The project follows a well-organized folder structure to maintain code readability and scalability.
 Here's an overview of the key folders:

 - **auth**: Contains components and services related to user authentication, including login and registration functionality.
-- **secure**: Represents the private section of the application and contains components such as the dashboard, profile, list, and details.
+- **core**: Represents the private section of the application and contains components such as the dashboard, profile, list, and details.
 - **shared**: Contains shared components, services, and utilities that can be used across different parts of the application.

 ## Features